dsausa/dsa-ui/readme.md

 Navigate to `./wc/src/components` and create a new directory for your component.
 The directory name should be the same as the component name.
 Use the prefix `dsa`; i.e., `dsa-button` or `dsa-card`.

 Inside the directory, create a `.tsx` file with the same name as the directory.
 You can use the demo file, `my-component.tsx`, as a template.
-Additionally, create a `.spec.ts` file for unit tests, a `.e2e.ts` file for end-to-end tests, and a `.css` file if you need styles beyond what Tailwind provides.
+Additionally, create a `.spec.ts` file for unit tests, a `.e2e.ts` file for end-to-end tests, and a `.css` file.
 Please ensure near-complete test coverage.

 ### Component Structure